KyleMayes/clang-sys/README.md

 3. `libclang-3.9.so` (version determined as 3.9)
 4. `libclang-3.so` (version determined as 3.8)

+To enforce that the selected instance has a version at least as high as the requested version, enable the `assert-minimum` feature.
+This feature will cause the build to fail with a descriptive error message indicating that the `libclang` instances found do not meet the minimum version.

 ## Environment Variables

 The following environment variables, if set, are used by this crate to find the required libraries